Can gastrointestinal carcinoid tumors be found early?

 For example, a person with stomach pain or bleeding may have a test called an upper endoscopy to look for an ulcer.
 In this test, the doctor looks at the stomach lining through a flexible lighted tube.
 During this test, the doctor may notice a small bump in the stomach wall that turns out to be a carcinoid tumor.

 Sometimes when the appendix is removed (to treat appendicitis or as part of a larger operation), a small carcinoid is found at the tip.
 This happens in about 1 of every 300 people who have appendix surgery done for other diseases.
-In most of these cases, the carcinoid was too small to have caused any symptoms.
+Most of these carcinoids were too small to have caused any symptoms.